juju/docs/src/en/charms-storage-k8s.md

 In both cases, a Juju storage pool needs to be created by the Juju operator.
 The second type is needed when the storage system for your chosen backing cloud is not supported by Kubernetes.
 This situation therefore demands that volumes be set up prior to the creation of the storage pool.

-See [Types of volumes][kubernetes-supported-volume-types] for the list of Kubernetes supported backends.
+See [Types of volumes][kubernetes-supported-volume-types] for the list of Kubernetes supported storage backends.
+This will inform you whether your backing cloud can use dynamically provisioned volumes.
+As of time of writing, the list of Juju-supported clouds that also have dynamic volume support are:

+ - Amazon AWS
+ - Google GCE
+ - Microsoft Azure
+ - OpenStack
+ - VMware vSphere

 !!!
 Important:
     Static volumes are mainly intended for testing/prototyping.
 They need the Kubernetes [`hostPath`][kubernetes-hostpath] plugin, which only works with a cluster consisting of a single worker node.

-Juju-managed storage is in contrast to external storageA
+Juju-managed storage is in contrast to
+[external storage][#external-storage-and-storage-precedence-rules], covered
+later on.

-#### Statically provisioned volumes
+### Statically provisioned volumes

 You set up static volumes via YAML definition files.
-The [Kubernetes storage classes][kubernetes-classes] page offers details.
-Here is a example procedure:
+The [Kubernetes storage classes][kubernetes-classes] page offers details as to the structure of the file.
+Here is the generic procedure:

 ```bash
 sudo snap install --classic kubectl